Roots and horizons - A company history

 ZMG proved a huge success - with highlights including a social-media friendly 3-D Victoria Falls and a live broadcast by ITV’s ‘Good Morning Britain’ from Zambia.
 So much so, we replicated the ZMG approach in Tanzania with the launch of TANTOO (Tanzania Tourism Organisation).
 Sadly, this was short-lived as Uganda felt that TANTOO competed too closely with their work, and so unfortunately we had to suspend all Tanzania activities in September 2019.

-Kamageo is now firmly established as the No.1 agency for Africa.
-We now represent Uganda, Zambia, Malawi, Eswatini, Sierra leone, The Gambia, Senegal and Mauritius.
-Only South Africa (Brighter), Namibia (Hills Balfour) and Kenya (Hills Balfour) are represented by anyone else in the UK.
-We continue to look to expand our portfolio and have a number of destinations in our sights!
+By then, it was fair to say that Kamageo was firmly established as the No.1 agency for Africa.
+We represented Uganda, Zambia, Malawi, Eswatini, Sierra leone, The Gambia, Senegal and Mauritius.
+Only South Africa (Brighter), Namibia (Hills Balfour) and Kenya (Hills Balfour) were represented by anyone else in the UK.